escapicism/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
+### Mission
+To empower gamers by delivering engaging, skill-based experiences that celebrate mastery.
+We create games where every achievement unlocks new challenges and rewards, putting player capability front and center.

+### Vision
+We envision a Web3 gaming landscape where every player's skill and unique capabilities are recognized and rewarded.